bdurand/active_record_query_counter/README.md

 ##### 2. active_record_query_counter.row_count notification

-Triggered when a query exceeds the row_count threshold.
+Triggered when a query exceeds the row_count threshold with the payload:

-Payload:

 - `:sql` - The SQL statement that was executed.
 - `:binds` - The bind parameters that were used.